jsdrupal/drupal-admin-ui/README.md

 ```

 **The `Makefile` contains several useful commands!** e.g. enabling XDebug.
-If you have had a previous installation of this project, you may want to run `make clean` first.

 As this is the first time starting the containers, the Drupal installation will take a little time.
 It will be completed once you see: